 Mike Greene, the defense attorney representing Barker, said that he believes the upgraded felony charge against his client is too much.

 "This officer is saying he's not guilty of the charges and he's presumed innocent till proven guilty by the state.
 I don't think they are going to be able to do that,” Greene said.

 (James Michael Short)

-Police said dash camera video and other evidence showed that Short, who was legally drunk, was crossing at a red light and the officer had a green light; but Police Chief Kerr Putney emphasized that the excessive speed warranted charges against Barker in the first place.
+Police said dashcam video and other evidence showed that Short, who was legally drunk, was crossing at a red light and the officer had a green light, but Police Chief Kerr Putney emphasized that the excessive speed was what warranted charges against Barker in the first place.